Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2024-08-07: Refactor code structure to modular python package
 - 2024-08-08: Add test cases for word and sentence tokenization
 - 2024-08-13: Add basic unit tests for normalizer homophones
+- 2024-08-17: Update Amharic stopword list with 10 new words